radioDevCreations/radioDevCreations/README.md

 # Hello there 👋

-My name is Radek and I am
-aspiring Front End Developer from Poland.
-My passion for programming started when i was in high school and it continues until now.
+My name is Radek and I am Junior Web Developer from Poland.
+I work as a Junior Salesforce Developer by day.
+My passion for programming started when I was in high school and it continues until now.
 Both in college and privately, I spend most of my time learning web development.
-Currently I'm focusing on React and Typescript.
+Currently I'm focusing on Salesforce and Gatsby.js.
 I invite you to check out my projects [here](https://github.com/radioDevCreations?tab=repositories "my repositories").

 # More about me...

+### Salesforce Certified JavaScript Developer I

 ### Studies 👨‍🎓
 * Computer Science and Econometrics